-Singles Day should not be confused with other holidays of a similar theme, such as National Singles Day that’s celebrated on the last Saturday of September and Singles Awareness Day that takes place on February 15.
+Singles Day should not be confused with other holidays of a similar theme, such as National Singles Day that’s celebrated on the last Saturday of September, and Singles Awareness Day which takes place on February 15.

 Origin of Singles Day

-As the fun and pampering aspect of Singles Day grew in popularity with people taking the opportunity to use the holiday as an excuse to treat themselves to fine meals, new clothes, among other luxury and lavish purchases that they otherwise wouldn’t usually make, the then CEO of Chinese online shopping website Alibaba, Daniel Zhang, was the first to see the commercial potential in creating a Singles Day sale back in 2009.
+The fun and pampering aspect of Singles Day grew in popularity with people taking the opportunity to use the holiday to treat themselves to fine meals, and new clothes, among other luxury and lavish purchases that they otherwise wouldn’t usually make.
+The then CEO of the Chinese online shopping website Alibaba, Daniel Zhang, was among the first to see the commercial potential of creating a Singles Day sale back in 2009.

-Some might notice similarities between Singles Day and Prime Day, which was created in a similar fashion to Alibaba but by e-commerce giant Amazon.
+Some might notice similarities between Singles Day and Prime Day, which was created similarly to Alibaba but by e-commerce giant Amazon.
 Similarly, Prime Day also has online flash sales that last only 24 hours.

 The online success of Singles Day sales in 2020 is likely attributed to the coronavirus pandemic which saw many more people staying at home and online shopping rather than taking their business to the high street.